rogsme/yams.media/content/advanced/port-forwarding.md

 ## ProtonVPN Users 🚀
 ProtonVPN makes port forwarding easy!
 Just follow these steps:

+> 🆕 ProtonVPN now supports **WireGuard with port forwarding**!
+If you want faster VPN performance, check out our [Switching Gluetun to WireGuard](/advanced/wireguard/) guide.

 1. Create a script to update qBittorrent's port.
 Make sure you change `/your/install/location`:
 ```bash
 mkdir -p /your/install/location/scripts